7 Best Enterprise Integration Software in 2026

 Most companies run on a patchwork of digital systems and partner platforms.
 But when those systems don’t connect, everyday work becomes harder than it should be.
 Here are some of the biggest challenges that drive businesses to adopt B2B integration software:

-If these challenges sound familiar, it may be time to find a B2B integration software platform that bridges the gaps between systems, automate data flows, and give every team — and partner — access to the same accurate, real-time information.
+If these challenges sound familiar, it may be time to find an integration-platform-as-a-service (iPaaS) that bridges the gaps between systems, automate data flows, and give every team — and partner — access to the same accurate, real-time information.

 To make the right choice, it helps to break the decision down into key considerations that cover your operational needs, technical requirements, and long-term growth plans.
 Here are the main factors to evaluate when comparing platforms: